-Staff and students have an obligation to report to the school principal or his/her designate, all known instances of possession, use, or trafficking of alcohol or illegal drugs in school, on school property, or at any school-sponsored event.
+Staff and students have an obligation to report to the school principal or his/her designate, all known instances of possession, use, or trafficking of any of the above-mentioned substances in school, on school property, or at any school-sponsored event.
 The purpose of this regulation is to guide and regulate the school's response to the same.